 So what are some of the common causes of squeaks on your Jeep?
 Let’s have a look.

 A Squeaking noise on a Jeep Wrangler can come from any of the below components:

 - Poly Bushes

 - Exhaust Bolts

-There is actually a very good method you can use to track down the source of your nightmare squeaks.
+There is a very good method you can use to track down the source of your nightmare squeaks.

 How do you go about it?

 We’ll start by finding a quiet space like a parking or loading yard in an industrial area.
 Even a paved parking lot on the side of an office block could work.
-The point is to find a space that allows the squeaky sound to bounce off the walls and allow you to easily locate the area of the Jeep the sound is emitting from i.e. front left, rear, engine, undercarriage, etc.
+The point is to find a space that allows the squeaky sound to bounce off the walls and allows you to easily locate the area of the Jeep the sound is emitting from i.e. front left, rear, engine, undercarriage, etc.